 Friday: 10:00 AM - 9:00 PM

-For foreigners: SGD 10, and SGD 7.50 for students and senior citizens.
+For foreigners: SGD 6 for ages 7 years and up, and SGD 3 for students with a valid pass, and senior citizens.

 Devoted to the Peranakan culture in Singapore, the awe-inspiring Peranakan Museum is home to ten extraordinary galleries occupying three levels.
 Formerly, it used to be a part of the Asian Civilisations Museum, before the latter was shifted to a new place.
 Displaying some of the prime artefacts of the Peranakan culture, the spectacular museum houses a plethora of gorgeous jewellery, furniture, traditional attire as well as other displays which are rich in information.
 Walk through the galleries and see the mesmerising transformation and development of the Peranakan culture for yourself.
 Once you enter into the world that has been preserved within this museum, you are bound to spend a few pleasant hours even before realising it.